21grd03-parametric/pastiche/README.md

 Fluxes are calculated over 16 contiguous longwave (infrared) spectral bands from 3–1000 μm wavelength.

-ERA5 data points are defined on a regular latitude–longitude grid at 0.25° resolution and 37 fixed pressure level points.
+ERA5 data points are defined on a regular latitude–longitude grid at 0.25° resolution and 37 fixed pressure levels.

 The output fluxes are defined over the `time`, `latitude`, `longitude`, and `lw_bands` dimensions.